 Congratulations, future graduates!
 If you are on this page, you must be close to graduating.
 Please read the following information to help guide you through the graduation process.

-Students should run his/her program evaluation in WebAdvisor to check which degree requirements have been completed and which requirements are still outstanding.
+Students should run his/her program evaluation in MMC Connect to check which degree requirements have been completed and which requirements are still outstanding.
 Students should discuss their program evaluation with their advisor for additional guidance and recommendations.
 It is the student’s responsibility to ensure that all degree requirements are fulfilled and that he/she will have at least 120 credits upon graduation.
 Students who complete or will complete 120 credits do not automatically graduate or receive a diploma.
-All candidates for degree are required to file a Graduation Application form with the Registrar’s Office in the Center for Student Services, by the application deadline date.
+All candidates for degree are required to file the online graduation application on MMC Connect by the application deadline date.
 Students who are not completing their degree requirements should not apply for graduation.
 Degrees are conferred three times a year: September, February, or June.
 The deadline dates to submit the graduation application are as follows:

 Deadline for Outstanding Requirements

 Students who complete all requirements (including degree recipients from September of the previous calendar year as well as those from February and June of the current year) and who receive clearance by the Registrar by the date posted in the academic calendar will be eligible to participate in that year’s commencement proceedings.
 A senior, who has no more than 6 credits remaining in order to complete his/her degree, may choose to participate in the May commencement.
 Candidates who request permission to participate in the graduation procession (“walk”) must agree to complete the remaining credits in the summer sessions that immediately follow commencement.
-Students may register for no more than a combined total of 6 credits during the summer sessions, and must pay for those credits by the time the Request to Participate in Commencement application is submitted, in order to participate.
-Requests must be made by the deadline posted for each year.
+Students may register for no more than a combined total of 6 credits during the summer sessions, and must pay for those credits by the time the Special Request for Permission to Participate in Commencement Ceremony application is submitted, in order to participate.
+Courses taken outside MMC must be completed by August 15th.
+Students have until May 1st to file the Special Request for Permission to Participate in Commencement Ceremony application.

 Participating (Walking) during the commencement ceremony does not guarantee that a student will graduate.
 In all cases, students who are permitted to participate before completing the requirements/ credits for any degree are required to complete those requirements before his/her degree will be awarded.
 The College is under obligation to the State Education Department to certify as graduated only those students who have successfully completed all requirements for the degree for which the student was matriculated.